tidymodels/tidymodels.org/learn/models/bootstrap-metrics/index.html.md

 > Our accuracy was estimated to be 91.3% with a 90% confidence interval of (80.1%, 95.9%).

-For some performance metrics, it is very difficult to compute interval estimates of validation sets (or test sets).
+We have replicated performance estimates for these traditional resampling methods (e.g., 10 accuracy estimates from 10-fold cross-validation), so a simple standard error calculation is often a good approach for computing a confidence interval.

+When we have a lot of data, for some definition of “a lot,” we might choose to use a validation set.
+This single data collection allows us to estimate performance during model development (without touching the test set).
+However, it results in a single performance estimate, so the traditional approach to computing confidence intervals isn’t feasible.

-This article discusses using the bootstrap to estimate confidence intervals for performance using tidymodels.
+This article discusses using [the bootstrap](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)) to estimate confidence intervals for performance using tidymodels.
 To use code in this article,  you will need to install the following packages: earth and tidymodels.
-We'll use data from the modeldata package.
+We'll use data from the modeldata package to demonstrate.

 ## Example Data